RTechAI/esp32p4-ui-studio/04_FEATURE_STATUS.md

 ### Behaviour

 - Values are clamped.
-- Supports negative ranges.
-- Supports reversed ranges.
-- Supports equal ranges.
+- Supports negative, reversed and equal ranges.
-- Startup initialization does not invoke the runtime API.
+- Startup does not invoke the runtime API.

 ---